This manual describes gzochid, the gzochi server.

 Returns the managed record that encapsulates the data for the

 The value of this fluid is set to the root deployment directory of the application to which the currently executing code belongs.
-(By default, this is “/var/gzochid/deploy/[application name]”.)
+(By default, if you are installing from the source distribution, this is “/usr/local/share/gzochid/deploy/[application name]”.)

 useful for managing client communication channels.